fbpx

 This cave is about a 50-minute drive from Rochester, located in Forestville State Park near Preston, Minnesota.
 You will need to have a State Park pass to visit.
 This cave is known as being the longest cave in Minnesota, approximately 13 miles of known cave.
 Since it is located in a State Park, your guides will be Park Naturalists that are very knowledgeable about the environment, cave formations, and geology.
 Feel free to quiz them.
 Options abound for finding the perfect caving outing for your family.

 • Scenic Tour: Memorial Day through Labor Day 10 am to 4 pm weekdays, 9:30 am to 5:00 pm Saturdays and Sundays.
 This is the most popular tour that almost anyone can do.
 Approximately 1 hour long, this tour is wheelchair and stroller accessible.
-It consists of about 3/4 of a mile of walking through long corridors past underground caverns filled with water. $15.00 per Adult (13 and above), $10.00 Children (6-12), 5 and under (No charge, but they still need to be registered).
+It consists of about 3/4 of a mile of walking through long corridors past underground caverns filled with water. $15.00 ages 13 and above, $10.00 Children 6-12, 5 and under are Free, but they still need a ticket.

-• Lantern Tour: For those eight and older, this one-hour tour adds some drama and mystery to a caving adventure.
+• Lantern Tour: For those ages 8 and older, this one-hour tour adds some drama and mystery to a caving adventure.
 Completely by lantern, this more rugged tour takes a different route than the scenic tour but will take you by the underground attraction of Blue Lake.
 Register ahead of time.
-This tour is offered Saturdays and Sundays Memorial Day through Labor Day 11:30-3:30 p.m. $18.00 per person (Adult & Child).
+This tour is offered Saturdays and Sundays Memorial Day through Labor Day 11:30-3:30 p.m. $18.00 per person ages 8 and up.

 • Wild Caving Tour: If you are a particularly thrill-seeking active family with children greater than 13.
 This is not just a tour, this is the real deal.
 Plan for a four-hour adventure.
 Protective gear will be issued.
 You’ll be taught how to use it in an hour session.
 Then follow your guide into the earth where you will get muddy, most likely crawl on your stomach, and experience cave life well upfront and personal.
 This extensive experience costs $80.00 per person, you must be 13 and older, with a maximum number of participants being 5.
 Go to the website to register in advance.